MRYingLEE/Algo_Cpp/README.md

 # Automatic memorization

 ## Objectives:
-  Competative Oriented.
+  Competitive Oriented.
 This is not a general automatic memorization solution or framework.
-Instead this is for rush coding.
+Instead, this is for rush coding.

   Technically, the following functions are supported:
     T<unsigned int> int_1d;
     T<unsigned int, unsigned int> int_2d;
     T<unsigned int, unsigned int> int_3d;

-  1. The syntax should be simple, compatiable to C++ 11.
+  1. The syntax should be simple, compatible to C++ 11.

   2. The recursive function code is not needed to be modified.